Youknowwho55/DioxusPostgres2/README.md

 # DioxusPostgres2

 The other file was all a makerfile.
-Redoing
+Re-doing

+npx @tailwindcss/cli -i ./input.css -o ./assets/tailwind.css --watch